 Artist Statement

-At its core my art practice revolves around making images using drawing, painting and writing together.
+My current work combines observational image-making, narrative and a playfulness combining media reflecting on my past material experiences, as well as my work as an educator.
+At its core my art practice revolves around making narrative images using drawing, painting, screen printing, ceramics and glass.
 Through reflection and observation I document the cultural climate around me.
-I am interested in the space where writing and drawing meet.
-As an image maker and designer I play with the tension of old and new technology together.
+I am interested in the space where language, image and craft meet.
+As an artist, image maker and designer I play with the tension of old and new technology together.
 I believe that current popular culture will always mirror what is beneath the surface of society and like a persons shadow not quite a realistic depiction will give a a clear outline with its silhouette.

 Popular Culture is Like a Shadow